 The candidate must hold a Bachelor’s degree with at least one of the subjects namely Animal Husbandry & Veterinary Science, Botany, Chemistry, Geology, Mathematics, Physics, Statistics and Zoology or a Bachelor’s degree in Agriculture, Forestry or in Engineering of any of Universities incorporated by an Act of the Central or State Legislature in India or other educational institutions established by an Act of Parliament or declared to be deemed as a University under Section 3 of the University Grants Commission Act, 1956, or possess an equivalent qualification.

-Candidates must be physically fit according to physical standards for admission to Indian Forest Service Examination, 2017 as per regulations given in Appendix-III of the rules for the Indian Forest Service Examination, 2017 published in Gazette of India dated 22nd February, 2017.
+Candidates must be physically fit according to physical standards for admission to Indian Forest Service Examination, 2017 as per regulations are given in Appendix-III of the rules for the Indian Forest Service Examination, 2017 published in Gazette of India dated February 22, 2017.

 Every candidate appearing at the Examination, who is otherwise eligible, shall be permitted six attempts at the examination.